How to Install Checkerboard Tile: Layout, Planning & Waste Guide

 Quick Answer: How Do You Plan Checkerboard Tile Before Installation?

-Before setting any tile, take time to:
+Before setting any tile, plan for:

 Straight Checkerboard Layout

-- Work well in larger rectangular rooms.
+- Works well in larger rectangular rooms

-- Feel clean and modern with large-format tile.
+- Clean, modern feel with large-format tile

 Diagonal Checkerboard Layout